Last updated on:

 Physiology

 - Swallowed Legos take one to three days to pass.
-Kids often swallow small toys and worried parents always want to know how long it takes for the swallowed object to pass.
-Inspired by the noble history of self-experimentation in medicine, six dedicated pediatricians took it upon themselves to figure this out and reported the results in this hilariously-written article.
+Kids often swallow small toys and parents always worry about how long it will take for the swallowed object to pass.
+Inspired by the noble history of self-experimentation in medicine, six dedicated pediatricians took it upon themselves to figure this out.
 Discussed on S01E19.

 Psychology

 - Situations that arouse fear also arouse sexual attraction.
 A couple of social psychologists asked their attractive female associate to approach single men on bridges.
-They found that men approached on a scary suspension bridge were much more likely to show their sexual attraction towards the female associate in various ways.
+They found that men approached on a scary suspension bridge were much more likely hit on the female associate.
 Discussed on S01E15.

 - Are bearded men better at fighting?
 A few evolutionary psychologists wondered if beards provide men with an advantage during fights.
 They analyzed ten years worth of UFC fights to find out.
 Another group wondered if beards specifically act as a cushion to lessen the impact of strikes to the face during fights.
 They meticulously measured the amount of force various mammalian hairs, glued to fake human bones, can absorb.
 Discussed on S01E19.